Generalized double bracket vector fields: Metriplectic tensor field: Generalized double bracket vector field

+In this section, we introduce the metriplectic tensor field and the GDB vector field.
+These objects are developed within the general framework of a Poisson manifold $(M, \Pi)$ endowed with a pseudo-Riemannian metric $g$, without imposing any compatibility conditions.
+As a particular case, we recover the classical DB vector field.

-We recall the classical case of double bracket vector field on a semi-simple Lie algebra.
-Let $(\g,[\ ,\ ])$ be a semi-simple Lie algebra with $\ka\colon {\g}\times {\g}\to \mathbb{R}$ the Killing form, hence a non-degenerate, symmetric, Ad-invariant bilinear form.
-The following vector field, called the double bracket vector field, has been introduced by Brockett \cite{brockett-1}, \cite{brockett-2}, see also \cite{bloch}, in the context of dynamical numerical algorithms and linear programming:
+We begin by recalling the classical setting of the double bracket (DB) vector field.
+Let $ (\mathfrak{g}, [\ ,\ ]) $ be a semisimple Lie algebra with $\kappa \colon \mathfrak{g} \times \mathfrak{g} \to \mathbb{R}$ representing the Killing form, which is a non-degenerate, symmetric, Ad-invariant bilinear form.
+The following vector field, referred to as the DB vector field, was introduced by Brockett \cite{brockett-1,brockett-2}, and discussed further in \cite{bloch}, in the context of dynamical numerical algorithms and linear programming:

 where $L\in\g$ and $N$ is a fixed regular element in ${\g}$.
-It turns out that the double bracket vector field is tangent to the adjoint orbits of the Lie algebra ${\g}$, orbits that are the symplectic leaves for the linear Poisson bracket on ${\g}$.
-More precisely, by identifying the Lie algebra ${\g}$ with its dual ${\g}^*$ using the Killing form, the Kirillov-Kostant-Souriau (KKS) Poisson bracket on $\g^*$ transforms into the linear Poisson bracket on ${\g}$:
+The DB vector field is indeed tangent to the adjoint orbits of the Lie algebra $\mathfrak{g}$, which are the symplectic leaves for the linear Poisson bracket on $\mathfrak{g}$.
+More precisely, by identifying the Lie algebra $\mathfrak{g}$ with its dual $\mathfrak{g}^*$ using the Killing form, the Lie-Poisson bracket on $\mathfrak{g}^*$ transforms into the linear Poisson bracket on $\mathfrak{g}$: